Hugo-Hattori/Process_Automation_One_Page_Report/README.md

 comparison to all other stores in the chain and if the yearly or daily goal was achieved.</p>

 ## Project's Objective
-<p>As a Data Analyst, the objective here is to create a Process Automation (RPA) to calculate
+<p>As a Data Analyst, the objective here is to create a Process Automation to calculate
 the One Page Report of each individual store and send an e-mail to the respective store manager containing the One Page Report and a file containing all the details of their performance during that period of time.</p>